Vaibhav-Vadher/Python-Number-Theory-Tools/README.md

 # Python Number Theory Tools 🔢

-This repository contains multiple Python scripts that perform various operations related to **number theory** and **numerology**.
+This repository contains multiple Python programs that perform various operations related to **number theory** and **numerology**.
 Each script focuses on a different mathematical concept, and they can be run individually for the corresponding functionality.

 ## Scripts Included 📜